 - Seek medical care right away.
 Do not delay getting to the hospital.
 This will help document your injuries and their relation to your accident.

-- Contact your attorney.
+- Contact our personal injury lawyers.
 Let us handle the legal process from there.

-Our team will build your case, alert the insurance company to your losses, and build an evidence-based claim for you.
+Our Waterbury truck accident lawyers will manage your case, alert the insurance company to your losses, and build an evidence-based claim for you.
 You can expect us to seek out all potential witnesses as well as recreate the accident if there is any question of fault.
-Taking these steps helps minimize the risk that you will be treated unfairly under the law.

 What Not to Do After a Truck Accident Case

 - Do not speak to the insurance company yourself.
-Let us handle it for you.
+Let us handle all communication for you.

-- Do not skip medical appointments, but instead work hard at full recovery.
+- Do not skip medical appointments, even if you are beginning to feel better.
+Instead, work hard at full recovery.